 What I needed was a guide that helped me build my first website step-by-step.
 We knew that other people had the same problem, so we made that guide.

 If you’re anything like me, you’ve had ideas in your head for a long time.
-You’ll feel so much better when you take action and launch your business on the web.
+You’ll feel so much better when you take action and launch your business.
+It has never been easier to start a business, as evidenced by the soaring survival rates for new startups.
+You can start businesses for less than $100, and many of these ideas are only possible due to the internet.

 We hope that by the time you finish reading this guide, you will feel confident about your website and have faith in your ability to grow it.